 Abstract:

-Marine heatwaves (MHWs), which have become increasingly frequent extreme climate events in recent years, exert significant impacts on both the ecological environment and the social economy.
-Consequently, the prediction of MHWs has garnered considerable attention.
-In this study, we utilize ocean heat content (OHC) to assess the short-term prediction skill of the First Institute of Oceanography-Climate Prediction System version 2.0 (FIO-CPS v2.0) for upper MHWs.
-Furthermore, we employ heat budget analysis to delve into the intricacies of MHW prediction.
-Our findings reveal that the prediction skill of FIO-CPS v2.0 for upper MHWs exhibits regional and seasonal variations.
-Specifically, the prediction skill is relatively higher in the tropical eastern Pacific, tropical western Pacific, and northeast Pacific.
-Notably, the prediction skill in the tropical eastern Pacific encounters a spring prediction barrier, whereas it performs better in the fall for the tropical western Pacific and the northeast Pacific.
-Upon further analysis, we discover that the upper MHW prediction skill of FIO-CPS v2.0 is closely linked to its underlying driving mechanisms.
-In the tropical eastern Pacific, the prediction skill stems from the El Niño-Southern Oscillation (ENSO) prediction skill.
-In the northeast Pacific, the surface and subsurface prediction skills are attributed to surface heat flux and horizontal advection, respectively.
-Meanwhile, in the tropical western Pacific, the prediction skill is provided by vertical advection.
-Additionally, FIO-CPS v2.0 demonstrates the ability to predict the changing characteristics of MHWs in the context of global warming.
-This study not only enhances our understanding of the prediction skill of the short-term climate prediction system FIO-CPS v2.0 but also offers a valuable reference for the short-term prediction of upper MHWs.
+Marine heatwaves (MHWs) have become a frequently occurred extreme climate phenomenon in recent years and exert significant impacts on both ecological environment and social economy, thus attract great attentions from scientists.
+In this study, we utilize ocean heat content (OHC) to assess the short-term prediction skill of the First Institute of Oceanography-Climate Prediction System version 2.0 (FIO-CPS v2.0) on the MHWs in upper ocean, and further employ heat budget analysis to investigate intricacies of the MHW prediction.
+Our findings reveal that the prediction skill of FIO-CPS v2.0 on MHWs exhibits regional and seasonal variations.
+The prediction skill is better in tropical eastern and western Pacific, and northeastern Pacific.
+It is worth to note that in tropical eastern Pacific the prediction system encounters spring prediction barrier, but performs well in fall in tropical western Pacific and northeastern Pacific.
+Further analysis shows that the prediction skill is closely related to the underlying driving mechanism of the MHWs.
+In tropical eastern Pacific, the prediction skill of the MHWs come mainly from that of El Niño-Southern Oscillation (ENSO).
+In northeastern Pacific, the surface and subsurface prediction skills are attributed to surface heat flux and horizontal advection, respectively, while in tropical western Pacific the prediction skill is provided by vertical advection.
+Additionally, FIO-CPS v2.0 demonstrates the ability to predict the changing characteristics of the MHWs under global warming.
+This study not only promotes our understanding on the prediction skill of short-term climate prediction system FIO-CPS v2.0 but also offers a valuable reference for the short-term prediction of the MHWs in upper ocean.